Are You on the Path of Knowing, Doing & Becoming?

 5. About the obligations in ‘aqidah, fiqh and suluk, Shaykh Jamal al-Din al-Qasimi said: ‘The Prophet ﷺ said: “Seeking knowledge is compulsory on every Muslim.’5 This entails understanding tawhid and to know about [the uniqueness of] Allah’s Essence (dhat) and Attributes (sifat).
 It involves knowing the acts of worship (‘ibadat), the lawful and prohibited, and what is lawful and forbidden in terms of social transactions (mu‘amalat).
 It further includes learning the praiseworthy spiritual states of the heart; like patience, gratitude, generosity, good character and companionship, truthfulness and sincerity; as well as the blameworthy ones, like rancour, envy, treachery, pride, ostentation, anger, enmity, malice and miserliness.
 Learning how to acquire the first [set of traits] and to eliminate the second is as much a personal duty as ensuring the validity of one’s beliefs, acts of worship and social transactions.’6

 6. Every Islamic curriculum, methodology (manhaj), or claim to orthodoxy not having the Hadith of Jibril and the Hadith of Allah’s Wali – i.e. the idea of knowing, doing & becoming (iman, islam & ihsan) – at its core, is incomplete, imbalanced and unsound.
 Hadith Jibril is generally felt to be the most succinct summary of the entire din, which touches upon every aspect of belief, practice or spiritual growth (‘he came to teach you your religion’).
-Indeed, al-Haytami says of the hadith that ‘it is dubbed ‘the Mother of the Sunnah (umm al-sunnah) like al-Fatihah is called ‘the Mother of the Qur’an (umm al-qur’an)’, since it envelops the Sunnah’s entire message.’7 For faith to be sound and come to true fruition, iman, islam and ihsan must be brought into an equilibrium; that is, ‘aqidah, fiqh and suluk must be in balance and in harmony.
-Problems occur in the Muslim personality and collective when they are out of kilter.
+Indeed, al-Haytami says of the hadith that ‘it is dubbed ‘the Mother of the Sunnah (umm al-sunnah) like al-Fatihah is called ‘the Mother of the Qur’an (umm al-qur’an)’, since it envelops the Sunnah’s entire message.’7 For faith to be sound and come to true fruition, iman, islam and ihsan must be brought into an equilibrium; that is, ‘aqidah, fiqh and suluk must be in balance and harmony.
+Problems usually occur in the Muslim personality and collective when they are out of kilter.
 So, for instance, if fiqh isn’t accompanied by serious commitment to suluk, it often results in dry legalism and puritanical behaviour.
 Without fiqh and adherence to the law, suluk is just self-deception or airy-fairy sentiments Without fiqh, ‘aqidah is no more than empty slogans.
 In the absence of suluk, ‘aqidah becomes blind ideology.
 Yet without ‘aqidah, both fiqh and suluk are sterile or futile.
 Thus all three are indispensable.
 In short: without ‘aqidah, there is just idolatry and heresy; without fiqh, vanity and futility; and without suluk, hypocrisy and pretentious piety.

 7. While it is categorically true that the Qur’an says (51:56) we were created to worship Allah, the Hadith of Jibril informs us how this worship should be: ‘That you worship Allah as though seeing Him; and while you see Him not, know that He sees you.’
 It is, I think, an indicment of sorts on an individual’s source of learning if, after some time, he or she hasn’t been led to or taught this all-inclusive understanding of Islam.
 If that be so, one needs to seriously question one’s source of knowledge and learning, since it smacks of treachery to the trust of teaching.
 The area that is usually ignored, treated lightly, undermined, or even scoffed at, is that of ihsan – the becoming dimension.
 As this is all too often the case, let me say this much about it:

 8. Masters of the inward life say that ihsan during acts of worship has three degrees:8 (i) Performing the act excellently and with proper decorum (adab), by at least fulfilling its conditions (shurut), pillars (arkan) and obligations (wajibat). (ii) Performing the act with awareness of Allah’s presence and watchful gaze – known as muraqabah.
 The shaykhs of ihsan teach us that if, when recalling the fact that Allah sees you, a shyness emerges in your heart which drives you to exert yourself in Allah’s obedience or deters you from disobedience, then you possess something of the realities of muraqabah, or vigilance. (iii) Beyond this lofty degree lies that of mushahadah – spiritually witnessing Allah; or “seeing” Him with the eye of the heart (bi ‘ayn al-basirah).
 This is where faith has flooded the heart and filled it to the brim, due to being immersed in Allah; lost in contemplation of Him; and witnessing His hand in all things and behind all things.
-Ibn Rajab al-Hanbali said that it is the degree where: ‘the heart is illumined with faith, and the inner sight arrives at experiential knowledge such that the Unseen becomes, at it were, seen (huwa an yutanawwara’l-qalb bi’l-iman wa tanfudha’l-basirah fi’l-‘irfan hatta yasira’l-ghaybu ka’l-‘ayan).’9 Attaining muraqabah is, we are told, rare.
+Ibn Rajab al-Hanbali said that it is the degree where: ‘the heart is illumined with faith, and the inner sight arrives at experiential knowledge so that the Unseen becomes, at it were, seen (huwa an yutanawwara’l-qalb bi’l-iman wa tanfudha’l-basirah fi’l-‘irfan hatta yasira’l-ghayb ka’l-‘ayan).’9 Attaining muraqabah is, we are told, rare.
 Arriving at mushahadah is rarer still.
 It can’t be gained by any effort on our part; rather it is sheer gift and grace from Allah to His sincere devotees, lovers and saints.

 9. It is the transformation, the becoming, which is the goal.
 That is, it’s not only about praying, fasting or doing other acts of piety (taqwa); it’s about cultivating one’s soul, so as to make piety an ingrained habit.
 In other words, it’s about becoming one of the pious (muttaqun).
 It isn’t just about giving zakat or some charity (sadaqah), but becoming, in one’s nature, of the charitable (mutasaddiqun).
 Nor is it just about patience, making dhikr, speaking truth, or doing a deed or two of rectification.
 It’s about being rooted in these traits, to become of those who are patient (sabirun), truthful (sadiqun), constantly remember Allah (dhakirun), and are healers and rectifiers (muslihun).
 That is, it’s about the becoming.
 Above all, it’s about becoming mukhlisun – those who purify their worship making it sincerely and exclusively for Allah; muhsinun – those who worship Allah upon spiritual excellence; and muhibbun – true lovers of Him.
 In the religion of Islam, it’s very much about the becoming.